 The input parameters are described as follows:

-arr_list: the list of arrays for which the intersection is to be calculated.
+arr_list: the list of arrays to calculate the intersection.

 The return value is of array type.

 - Nested arrays: The input arrays can be nested arrays, but all arrays must have the same level of nesting.
-When the arrays are nested, the elements at the first level are used for the operation.
-Even if two arrays have the same elements but in different orders, they are considered different arrays.
+When the arrays are nested, the elements involved in the operation are the first-level arrays.
+Even if the elements of two arrays are the same but in different orders, they are considered different arrays.

 Here are some examples: